-to develop and promote strategies that transform corporate culture to assure that women of all races, cultures and backgrounds have equal power and opportunity to advance into leadership.
+to develop and promote strategies that transform corporate culture to assure that women of all races, cultures and backgrounds have equal shared leadership opportunity to advance into leadership.

-The Paradigm for Parity coalition brings together current and former business leaders including CEOs, CHROs, and DEI experts dedicated to addressing the systemic gender and racial gaps in the corporate sector.
+The Paradigm for Parity coalition brings together current and former business leaders including senior executives and industry leaders dedicated to addressing the systemic barriers to advancement in the corporate sector.

 Women’s representation among C-suite positions declined in 2023, the first year the representation declined in two decades.